 In order to deliver a fully functioning autonomous ATV by the end of April many important milestones need to be met.
 This will be done by assigning each student a specific task for them to work on for a majority of the project.
-The team consists of 3 mechanical engineering students and 3 electrical engineering students.
+The team consists of 3 mechanical engineering students, 3 electrical engineering students and one computer science student.

 The first step will be for the mechanical engineers to develop concepts for the new steering system, computer cooling system, wheel encoder mounting, and laser/GPS/IMU sensor mounting.
 At the same time the electrical engineers will begin to research communication protocols for the sensors and become familiar with ROS (Robot Operating System) and QNX operating system.
 The next step will be the rapid prototyping and mathematical analysis of the mechanical systems.
-A dedicated computer will be installed in place of the laptop from the previous year.
 This will require careful wiring of the power and communication between the sensors, actuators and the computers.
 A kinematic model of the ATV will then be developed and used to create the high level control law for autonomous motion.